TSalazargr/TSalazargr/README.md

 <br><a href="https://linktr.ee/tsalazargr">Linktree</a>

 <h2>🎤Talks, Seminars, Articles and Conferences🎤</h2>
-<br>- 2023: <a href="https://www.linkedin.com/pulse/335-gift-feedback-parabol-parabol/?trackingId=b%2BQE7ga4SL6s9z%2Fp2DzO8g%3D%3D">The Gift of Feedback at Parabol</a>
+- 2023: <a href="https://www.linkedin.com/pulse/335-gift-feedback-parabol-parabol/?trackingId=b%2BQE7ga4SL6s9z%2Fp2DzO8g%3D%3D">The Gift of Feedback at Parabol</a>
 <br>- 2023: <a href="https://www.linkedin.com/pulse/347-supporting-working-parents-parabol/?trackingId=Rgir1VySQHyABUa7V2CI2w%3D%3D">Supporting Working Parents</a>
 <br>- 2022: <a href="https://www.parabol.co/blog/how-to-prepare-for-a-scrum-master-interview/">How to Prepare for a Scrum Master Interview: Expert Recruiter Q&A</a>
 <br>- 2022: <a href="https://www.parabol.co/blog/296-parabol-at-the-big-easy/">Parabol at the Big Easy</a>